 There is a fault in the system.
 Where I had checked the box “I haven't bought the car yet” the insurance underwriter used this to time machine back to 2005, instead of using the day the quote was run which would make more sense.
 I can see that they do this to give the most competitive quote, but it's not a principled way of doing business.

 Pissed off that they had added the extra premium AND stiffed me for a £39 admin charge I perused the received letter for a phone number.
 Guess what?
 Ironically http://www.onecallinsurance.co.uk has no phone number on their paperwork and ask you to use the live chat.
 After speaking to the live chat operator, they suggested I phone the office when it opened in the morning and helpfully gave me the number to call.

-I canceled the policy and started all over again.
+I cancelled the policy and started all over again.

 What Do These Two Episodes Tell Us?

 That yes, you can sell products by setting yourself up as a middleman between the customer and the service provider or manufacturer using standard advertising channels to make it happen.
 But you can't substitute for providing support when it's needed.
 When the customer is annoyed how are you going to appease them?

 Let's take a look at what drop shipping has going for it over affiliate marketing:

 Successful affiliate marketers know that to keep generating a monthly income they need lifetime cookies, a decent commission rate, and long-term repeat business.
 Selling products with a monthly subscription like online marketing tools or weight loss products with the potential for repeat business are good examples.

 Bad examples are products and services with 5-day cookies and small commission levels like white goods or household gadgets.
 Programs with terms and conditions that specify minimum payout levels and require x number of monthly sign-ups all need to be avoided as well.
 Finding good affiliate programs that don't try and screw you with the T&C's is not always easy.